Grace Jones is a government-employed zombie killer. Ethan Waters is

-Grace Jones is a government-employed zombie killer.
-Ethan Waters is a zombie.
-Together Ethan and Grace battle the zombie mafia and have hot sex.
-But will they also find love?
+a zombie.
+Together Ethan and Grace battle the zombie mafia and have hot

 Grace Jones is a government-employed zombie killer.
 As a member of the elite Zombie Investigative Agency, she spends her days ridding the world of lower zombies.
 Her nine-to-five gig is turned upside down when she's assigned to investigate the zombie mafia's Red Brain Project.
 One of the members of her team is an ex-lover and the other is a zombie.